docuowl/docuowl/README.md

 ## Rationale
 As a long-time fan of documentation style made by [Stripe](https://stripe.com/docs/api), and Markdown, I decided to use the former to create a pretty documentation generator that outputs something like Stripe's.
+Stripe also generously allowed me to use their layout, so here's a big thank you to them! ♥️

 ## Documentation Organization
 Docuowl takes a directory as input.
 The directory is expected to have one